+Pokémon is arguably one of the most popular video game franchises of all time, and there are heaps of possible contenders for the best Pokémon games.
 However, when there are so many titles in one franchise, it always begs the question, which is best?
 Well, we’ve taken it upon ourselves to look at what we consider to be the best Pokémon games.

 Now, let’s get into our list of the best Pokémon games.

 Pokémon Legends: Arceus made such an impact at release that we’ve no choice but to include it on this list.
-The game not only redefines the games in this franchise, but it takes them in a fresh new direction, one that involves a luscious open world, spanning across multiple locations and landscapes.
+The game not only redefines the games in this franchise, but it takes them in a fresh new direction, one that involves a luscious open world, spanning multiple locations and landscapes.
 Furthermore, the way in which you approach catching Pokémon, and battles, is revitalised, offering a new experience, one we hope to see return in future Pokémon titles.

 These are the best Pokémon games, and we’ll take no further questions at this time.
-Okay, in all seriousness, these are fantastic entries in the franchise, and are full to the brim with amazing titles that take you on memorable journeys.
-However, HeartGold and SoulSilver not only allow you to embark on an adventure across Johto (arguably the best region), they also allow you to return to where it all began after conquering the Pokémon League.
+Okay, in all seriousness, these are fantastic entries in the franchise and are full to the brim with amazing titles that take you on memorable journeys.
+However, HeartGold and SoulSilver not only allow you to embark on an adventure across Johto (arguably the best region), but they also allow you to return to where it all began after conquering the Pokémon League.
 Yes, you get to return to Kanto and dominate that region too.
 These games really do allow you to prove that you’re the very best.

 Crystal is a joy to play from start to finish, and regardless of whether or not you complete Gold or Silver, this game is enticing, pulling you back in for yet another great adventure with Cyndaquil – because that little cutie is the correct generation two starter.

 We have to mention one of the main games that kick-started this whole franchise, but why Yellow, and not Red and Blue?
 Because we get to have Pikachu as a starter, and it follows us around, that’s why.
 It’s beyond adorable, and we’ll defend that hill.

 In a similar manner to Platinum, Pokémon Emerald offers a definitive way to experience generation three.
 In fact, we’re still not over it not getting a remaster for the 3DS alongside Omega Ruby and Alpha Sapphire.
-Of course, this means that to play Emerald, you need a Gameboy Advance, but we assure you it’s more than worth it.
-The starting Pokémon are a cute bunch, but Torchic is the clear winner as its final stage is Blaziken.
+Of course, this means that to play Emerald, you need a Game Boy Advance, but we assure you it’s more than worth it.
+The starting gen 3 Pokémon are a cute bunch, but Torchic is the clear winner as its final stage is Blaziken.
 Don’t agree with us?
 That’s fine, but our Blaziken is going to kick your butt.